advance100/doc_webpack/using-loaders.md

 ## [[CLI]]

-You can bind loaders to a extension via CLI:
+You can bind loaders to an extension via CLI:

 ``` sh
 $ webpack --module-bind jade --module-bind 'css=style!css'